 The twin cities of Kitchener and Waterloo in Canada together host one of the largest Oktoberfest celebrations outside Germany.

-Self proclaimed as "Canada's greatest Bavarian festival", it runs for 8-days and boasts 15 festival halls, floats and and live performances.
+Self-proclaimed as "Canada's greatest Bavarian festival", it runs for eight days and boasts 15 festival halls, floats and live performances.

-Offering a slightly different experience, the Kitchener-Waterloo Oktoberfest events also features Oktoberfest golf, a 5k fun run and a Thanksgiving parade.
+Offering a slightly different experience, the Kitchener-Waterloo Oktoberfest events also feature Oktoberfest golf, a 5km fun run and a Thanksgiving parade.